nanomosfet/MovieCreator/README.md

 Make sure that you have Python installed.
   * This was tested with Python 2.7 and have not with 3

+Create new script or open python command line

 Import the Movie Site Creator files
 ```python
 import media